 City-sponsored internship programs

+Cities across the US have established internship programs for high school students, including programs in San Francisco, New York, Austin, and many more.
 For example, Chicago has a youth employment program through the mayor’s office called One Summer Chicago.
 The mayor’s office also has jobs and events specifically for students with disabilities, and these services aren’t only for the summer.
 The Chicago Mayor’s Office for People with Disabilities’ Youth Employment Program offers year-round programming designed specifically to help students with disabilities with the transition from high school to college or the workforce.

 If you’re not sure whether your local government offers this kind of program, talk to your counselor or go to your city’s website and search for youth programs.